mardiros/fastlife/docs/source/user/getting_started.md

 ```

 The Configurator role, a builder pattern, is about reading settings, loading
-routes, and configure an :class:`fastlife.config.registry.Registry`.
+routes, and configure a {class}`Registry <fastlife.config.registry.Registry>`.

 If you have already built a FastAPI application or a framework using route decorators,
 splitting the routes into submodules requires careful handling to avoid issues.

-Have you ever encountered circular import problems?
+Have you ever encountered circular import errors?

 The configurator helps solve these issues.

-With Fastlife, you never use a global app object,
-which helps prevent circular dependencies.
+With Fastlife, you never use a global app object, which helps prevent circular dependencies.

-Instead, The application is build using the
+Instead, the application is build using the
-{method}`Configurator.build_asgi_app() <fastlife.config.configurator.Configurator.build_asgi_app>`.
+{meth}`Configurator.build_asgi_app() <fastlife.config.configurator.Configurator.build_asgi_app>`.

-This entry point provides access to HTTP routes without being the application directly.
+after grabbing all its needs using decorated methods and package import scanning.

+The configurator object enables the dependency injection while building the app,
+that we will be discussed below.

 ## modular approach